 - Preparing appliances,

 - Flight charge (for carrying furniture up or down the stairs),

 - Long-carry charges.

 If you’re worried about the price going through the roof, you can always try to handle some of these tasks by yourself and reduce your relocation expenses checklist.

 Carrying furniture up and down the stairs will cost you more.

 A Moving Expenses Checklist When Relocating on Your Own

 As we’ve said before, relocating on your own may require more money than hiring professional movers in your area.
 You should plan your relocation budget carefully if you don’t want any costly surprises along the way.
 Here are the main things you should account for:

-- Workforce (even if you’re only paying in beer and pizza)
+- Workforce (even if you’re only paying in beer and best takeout in NYC),

 How Can You Reduce the Costs?